Best Prague Nightclubs

 Duplex is also right in the heart of Wenceslas Square which makes it easy to find and close to lots of other nightclubs.
 Don't miss the rooftop deck and view - very cool.

 Address: Václavské náměstí, New Town, Prague 1.
+Duplex website.

 Getting there: metro A to Můstek or A and C line to Muzeum